Bernhard Pauss: Nissen's Girls' School and other schools

 Upon graduating from the university in 1865, he became a teacher at Nissen's Girls' School, a private girls' school in Christiania.
 In 1872 he succeeded the school's founder Hartvig Nissen as one of three co-owners and joint headmasters, and he ultimately became the sole owner and headmaster.
 In 1903, the school was sold to the company that owned the neighbouring Frogner School, but Nissen's Girls' School was managed independently and he remained as headmaster until his death four years later.

 During his time as headmaster, the school became the first in Norway to offer examen artium, the university entrance exam, for women.
 Nissen's Girls' School was also the first institution—ahead of the University—to provide tertiary education for women in Norway, through its affiliated teachers college, headed by Pauss.
 During the late 19th century, the college educated a significant proportion of all female teachers in the country.
 He bought the property where the school is now located in Niels Juels gate 56 in 1897 and commissioned the construction of the school's new building, designed by Henrik Nissen.

 He lectured in German and religion at the Norwegian Military Academy from 1868 to 1882.
 He was also a member of the board of directors of the School for Young Ladies in Christian Augusts Gade.

 He was described as a very kind man who was well liked by his pupils and staff.
 Former pupils erected a grave monument for him at Vår Frelsers gravlund.

-From 1890, he was a member of the government-appointed committee which proposed the Higher School Act, adopted in 1896, and served in the sub-committee tasked with matters relating to girls' schools, with Ragna Nielsen og Henriette Wulfsberg.
+From 1890, he was a member of the government-appointed committee which proposed the Higher School Act, adopted in 1896, and served in the sub-committee tasked with matters relating to girls' schools, with Ragna Nielsen and Henriette Wulfsberg.